Ed Vulliamy: Recent

 In 2018 he published a memoir through music, When Words Fail: A Life with Music, War and Peace, also for Granta, published in the United States as 'Louder Than Bombs' by the University of Chicago Press.
 The book explores music and conflict, and features the last interview with B.B.
 King.
 In September 2022, the RTÉ Concert Orchestra - conducted by Ciarán Crilly with soloists and choir - premiered a Cantata about the Irish Civil War, 'Who'd Ever Think It Would Come To This?', for which Vulliamy wrote the libretto.
 The performance, with music composed by Anne-Marie O'Farrell, sold out to a standing ovation.
 Vulliamy sings in an occasional blues/rock band, "Age Against the Machine".

 In 2019, Vulliamy was by played the actor Rhys Ifans in Gavin Hood's acclaimed Hollywood film Official Secrets about the case of Katharine Gun, a GCHQ agent who blew the whistle on illegal bugging of UN diplomats during the lead-up to the Iraq invasion of 2003, with Keira Knightley in the lead role.
 Vulliamy features in the film furious at censorship by his own paper of a story he filed during October–December 2002 from an inside CIA source, Mel Goodman, affirming that Iraq had no weapons of mass destruction, while intelligence was being 'cooked' by a special office in the Pentagon – and then locating the NSA secret agent, Frank Koza, who ordered the illegal bugging.
 Vulliamy has called Ifans' performance "my Alter Idem, more me than I am!".

 In 2020, Vulliamy was made an Honorary Fellow of Goldsmiths' College, University of London.
 Accepting the fellowship, he called it "one of the great honours of my life", and urged media and journalism students to "get out there and give them hell".

 Vulliamy is currently working in Ukraine, on resistance - military, musical and cultural - to the Russian invasion.

 Awards

 Vulliamy was awarded several major prizes in British journalism for his coverage of the war in Bosnia and work on organised crime.
 Among his awards for newspaper reporting are: Granada Television's What The Papers Say Foreign Correspondent of the Year', 1992; British Press Awards International Reporter of the Year, 1992 and 1997; Amnesty International Media award 1992; and the James Cameron Award in 1994.

 Personal life

 Vulliamy has two daughters.
+His sister Clara is an author of children's books.
 Vulliamy has been a vegetarian since the age of eight after he questioned what happens to sheep.